melmanm/melmanm.github.io/_posts/2023-07-30-article9-oauth-20-the-basiscs-of-modern-authorization.md

 ![authorization-server](/assets/img/article9/authorization-server.png)
 Server that issues access tokens to client.

-Depends on application it is possible that resource server and authorization server is provided by the same party.
-OAuth 1.0 did not distinguish these roles at all.
-OAuth 2.0 becomes more flexible by separating these roles.
-There are many applications where authorization server and resource server are provided by different parties.
+Depends on application it is possible that resource server and authorization server are provided by the same party.
+OAuth 1.0 did not distinguish these roles, but OAuth 2.0 becomes more flexible by separating these roles.
+There are multiple use cases, where authorization server and resource server are provided by different parties.

 ## Authorization Code Grant
 Authorization Code Grant allows third party application to securely access users resources on their behalf.